colormono/design-system-notes/README.md

 ---

-## /DesignSystem Bolierplate
+## Design System Bolierplate

-In the `/DesignSystem` directory, run:
+In the `/design-system` directory, run:

 - `npm i` to install dependencies
 - `npm start` to listen chages while coding